 The Opal 690Q also comes with FOUR built-in fonts.
 You have a choice of capitals and small letters for each font, which can be stitched out or you can create a small program of letters.

 I like the ability to spell out words with the sewing machine.
-One of my favourite uses of the fonts is to stitch the name of the block in the sashing.
+One of my favorite uses of the fonts is to stitch the name of the block in the sashing.
 A number of years ago, I participated in a group project that was made up of a lot of small blocks – each with a different name.
 I stitched the name of each block into the sashing at the top of each block.

 Wow!
 Another day of some very EXCITING features of the Husqvarna Viking Opal 690Q.
 There are so many options on this sewing machine that I almost don’t even know where to start.